Hide Filter Options

 Habitat: Strictly confined to subalpine, alpine situations, where it mainly grows on cliffs and mountain slopes, in seepages, along stream sides or on the margins of bogs.

-Flowering: Spring [October to December]
+Flowering: Spring [November - December]

 Pimelea prostrata (Pinatoro, NZ Daphne)